Kuroda Yoshitaka

-Kuroda Yoshitaka (黒田 孝高), also known as Kuroda Kanbei (黒田 官兵衛), was a Japanese daimyō of the late Sengoku through the early Edo period.
+Kuroda Yoshitaka (黒田 孝高), also known as Kuroda Kanbei (黒田 官兵衛), was a Japanese samurai and daimyō of the late Sengoku through the early Edo period.
 Renowned as a man of great ambition, he succeeded Takenaka Hanbei as a chief strategist and adviser to Toyotomi Hideyoshi.
 Kuroda became a Christian when he was 38, and received "Simeon Josui" as a baptismal name (rekishijin).
 His quick wit, bravery, and loyalty were respected by his warriors.

 Early life

 Kuroda Yoshitaka was born in Himeji (姫路) on December 22, 1546, as Mankichi (万吉), the son of Kuroda Mototaka.
 It is believed that the Kuroda originated from Ōmi Province.
 Yoshitaka's grandfather Shigetaka brought the family to Himeji and resided in Gochaku Castle (御着城), east of Himeji Castle.

 Shigetaka served as a senior retainer of Kodera Masamoto, the lord of Himeji, and was so well thought of that Shigetaka's son Mototaka was allowed to marry Masamoto's adopted daughter (Akashi Masakaze's daughter) and use the Kodera name.
 Yoshitaka became the head of the Kuroda family at the age of 21 when his father, Mototaka, retired.